 - The Enneagram and Your Marriage by Jackie Brewster (Mar 2023.
 Baker Books)

-I completed this next personality test for church a few years ago.
-All I remember from it is this… there are people who love to stack the chairs after church and they do so because it needs to be done.
+I completed this next personality test for our church back when hashtags were just a pound sign.
+All I remember from it is this… some people love to stack the chairs after church, and they do so because it needs to be done.
 Then there is me, who loves to stack the chairs because a group of people will be doing it together, and I’ll get to socialize with them while we do it.
-Same job and same outcomes but totally different drives.
+They have the same job and the same outcomes but different drives.

 DISC Assessment: I (influence) S (support)